Susan Blair MBACP, Grad.Dip.Couns.

 What to expect in your first session.

-I am an integrative counsellor and work from a client centred basis.
-I endeavour to provide a warm and safe space for clients to share their problems using a variety of approaches to explore and unblock feelings and to look at how to move forward.
+I am an integrative counsellor and work from a person centred approach with clients to explore the problem the client has presented with.
+In some cases I will work with the client to formulate strategies and goals for change.
+I also help the client to explore what might be feeding into their problems looking back over their life experiences.
+I often work creatively using various methods including drawing, colours, dreams and objects to help unblock difficult feelings.
+I endeavour to provide a warm and safe space for clients to share their problems and to look at how to move forward.
 I will help clients to challenge themselves constructively and safely within the trust built in the relationship.

 Qualified in 2003